narendra1022/StudyMate/README.md

+## scroll down to check demo video of an app
 # StudyMate

 study mate is a study management app , where you can tack tasks and studied hours by the help of study session feature of the app